raspberrypilearning/build-an-octapi/en/step_5.md

     sudo nano \etc\rc.local
     ```

-1. At the bottom of the file add the following lines to run the **dispy** server software as a daemon each time the server boots:
+1. At the bottom of the file, add the following lines to run the **dispy** server software as a daemon each time the server boots:

     ```bash
     sleep 20